innovationcore/arboverse-back/README.md

 2. Navigate to the project root.
 3. Populate the values of `.env.sample` to match your desired configuration, and remove .sample from the filename.
 4. Run `docker-compose up --build -d`.
+5. Run `pip install -r requirements\requirements.txt`
+6. Run `python manage.py makemigrations`
+7. Run `python manage.py migrate`
-5. Run the command `py schema_populator.py` once you have verified that the db is running to build out the full database.
+8. Run the command `py schema_populator.py` once you have verified that the db is running to build out the full database.

+If you do not follow steps 5 through 8 in this order, you will encounter issues with not all the tables being available in the database.
+This will require manually dropping the tables, and making a new migration so that all data models are correctly tracked.

 With that, your application should be running.
 You may access it at http://localhost:8000.
 As long as docker continues to run, this service will run in the background.
 When docker is restarted, the service too should be restarted automatically.